 I wrote this article for a nursing site: Allnurses.com.
 It was one of the top four articles read that summer!!
-It has now been shared on Nurses Rock on Facebook.
-I am so thrilled it has reached so many people!!
+It was also shared on Nurses Rock on Facebook.
+I was so thrilled it reached so many people!!

 Source: I Had No Idea!

 Often nurses have little comprehension of what a family member goes through unless they have experienced it themselves.
 I received a thorough schooling in this field several years ago.
 This may have a few details that may upset those with squeamish stomachs.

 My husband, H (now deceased) needed a “minor” laparoscopic surgery several years ago.
 But we had no idea what was going to happen from the first day on!